 Most of the time, consumers don’t know they’re buying fake cosmetics.
-In order to avoid this situation, they can pay attention to key elements that indicate a product is fake.
-The three main indicators are the 3Ps: Price, Place of sale and Packaging.
+To avoid this situation, they can pay attention to key elements that indicate a product is fake.
+The three main indicators are the 3Ps: Price, Place of sale, and Packaging.
 If the price is too good to be true, the product is most probably a copycat.
 Packaging of counterfeit makeup often has a slightly different logo and misspellings of brand names.
-Finally, the best way to avoid buying a knockoff is to buy at authorized and trusted retailers.
+Finally, the best way to avoid buying a knockoff is to buy from authorized and trusted retailers.

-In the end, it is easy to fall for counterfeit cosmetics as they have attractive prices and they are difficult to spot because of very similar packaging.
+In the end, it is easy to fall for counterfeit cosmetics as they have attractive prices, and they are difficult to spot because of very similar packaging.
 However, the general public needs to be aware that there is a serious risk for their health when using fake makeup.
-We believe blockchain can help detering this issue and the market of counterfeits by implementing digitized supply chains and product tagging for more transparency and more security.
+We believe blockchain can help to deter this issue and the market of counterfeits by implementing digitized supply chains and product tagging for more transparency and more security.

-For more information, check out LuxTag®’s solution: https://luxtag.io/solution
+For more information, check out LuxTag’s official website.